core-wg/senml-etch/draft-ietf-core-senml-etch.md

 The security and privacy considerations of SenML apply also with the FETCH and (i)PATCH methods.
-CoAP's security mechanisms are used to provide security for FETCH and (i)PATCH.
+CoAP's security mechanisms are used to provide security for the FETCH and (i)PATCH methods.

 In FETCH and (i)PATCH requests, the client can pass arbitrary names to the target resource for manipulation.
 The resource implementer must